My name is Jana and I’m a traveler, a nomad, a rover, a wanderer.

 I knew I had to act, I knew I had to do something, and I knew that I could, at the very least, advocate for a plastic-free world.

-At Seas & Straws, I work each and every day to push plastic out of our lives.
+At Seas & Straws, I work each and every day to push single-use plastic out of our lives.
 By coaching seaside hotels to adopt a plastic-free business model, by promoting plastic-free products, and through spreading knowledge and awareness of the environmental and humanistic impact of plastics, I hope to transform our thinking and understanding of the world itself.

 Every person, plant, and animal on Earth has the right to feel what I felt on the shoreline that day, without having to look down and see a piece of environmentally devastating plastic.
 There are always alternatives and innovative solutions, it’s just up to us to design them, implement them, and live by them!